For an overview of common terms you see on this page, check out the Terminology section.

 Can Managed Lanes Help Reduce Greenhouse Gases?

 Managed lanes allow for free-flowing travel.
 If you average anywhere between 35 and 65 miles per hour in a trip, the average carbon emissions per mile traveled barely changes at all.
-However, the situation is quite different when congestion causes travel speeds to drop below that.
+However, the situation is quite different when congestion causes travel speeds to drop below those levels.

 Is there a physical barrier or otherwise limited access to the High-Occupancy Toll (HOT) lanes and Express Toll Lanes (ETL)?
 If so, on I-495 how frequently can a vehicle change from toll to general purpose lanes?
 Will lane selection occur only at existing exits/entrances to the Beltway?